joseprupi/joseprupi.github.io/docs/_posts/2024-07-08-cosine-similarity-simd-implementation.markdown

 | <span style="color:red">Plain Python, more pythonic</span>    |  <span style="color:red">271.683</span>     |
 | Plain Python     |  323.389    |

-A ~20% improvement, but still no match for the other implementations.
+Which results in a ~20% improvement, but still nowhere near the performance of the other implementations, so I’ll stop here and shift my focus to Python libraries.

 Interestingly, Python’s libraries are comparable to plain C++ in performance, which isn't bad in my opinion.
 Yes, the vectorized C++ version is an order of magnitude faster, but unless you opt to implement a processor-specific calculation in C++, the Python libraries are decently optimized for tasks like this.